The NICE guideline on multimorbidity explains that multimorbidity refers to the presence of 2 or more long-term health conditions, which can include:

 Prescribing for a person for complex conditions or for multiple conditions in circumstances where medicines use has been optimised and where the medicines are prescribed according to best evidence.

-The prescribing of multiple medicines inappropriately, or where the intended benefit of the medicines are not realised.
+The prescribing of multiple medicines inappropriately, or where the intended benefits from the medicines are not realised.

 Problematic polypharmacy may arise if medicines are used without a good evidence base for doing so, or if (taking into account the person's views and preferences) the risk of harm from treatments is likely to outweigh the benefits, or where 1 or more of the following apply: